-- a) A report on the unbound pavement material proposed to be used in the works including: - i. the material type proposed to be used - ii. a statement certifying that the unbound pavement materials conform in all regards with the requirements of the applicable Specifications - iii. details of the properties of the material including source information (refer Clause 6.1) - iv. test results for the unbound pavement material including particle size distribution, liquid limit and, plasticity index/linear shrinkage of the material used in the mix design (refer Clause 6 and Clause 9)
+- a) A report on the unbound pavement material proposed to be used in the works including: - i. the material type proposed to be used - ii. details of the source of the material (refer Clause 6.1) including the Transport and Main Roads Quarry Registration Certificate

-- v.
-Transport and Main Roads Quarry Registration Certificate for the quarry source supplying each unbound pavement material (other than recycled material blends) to be used (refer Clause 6.1) - b) The nominated stabilising agent and any chemical admixtures to be used, with written certification from the stabilising agent and chemical admixture supplier, supported by test results, confirming that the material proposed conforms to the requirements of this Technical Specification (refer Clause 6.2 and Clause 6.3).
-Where the stabilising agent is a blend, the Contractor shall also certify that the proportions of the blend used in the mix design testing comply with that nominated in the mix design report - c) The MPV requirements (refer Clause 7.2), including: - The Contractor's nominated MPV - ii.
+- iii. test results for the unbound pavement material used in the UCS testing which demonstrates it complies in full with MRTS05 Unbound Pavements (refer Clause 6 and Clause 7.3). - b) Details of the stabilising agent to be used in the works including: - i.
+The type of stabilising agent, with written certification from the stabilising agent supplier, supported by test results, confirming that the material proposed conforms to the requirements of this Technical Specification (refer Clause 6.2).
+The stabilising agent type and supplier proposed shall be the same as that used in the mix design testing. - ii.
+The proportions of each constituent to be used in the stabilising agent (refer Clause 6.2). - iii.
+The ATIC registration number (where available) of the stabilising agent used in the mix design (and proposed to be used in the works). - c) Details of any chemical admixtures to be used, including the nominated dosage rate (refer Clause 6.3). - d) The MPV requirements (refer Clause 7.2), including: - i.
+The Contractor's nominated MPV - ii.
 Details of the proposed mixing equipment and controls to be adopted - iii.
-Historic production results summarised in a table with the following columns: Test ID, Test Date, Stabilising Agent Type, Actual Content of Stabilising Agent (Production Mix), Target Content of Stabilising Agent, Difference between Actual Content and Target Content - iv.
+Historic production test results summarised in a table with the following columns: Test ID, Test Date, Stabilising Agent Type, Actual Content of Stabilising Agent (Production Mix), Target Content of Stabilising Agent, Difference between Actual Content and Target Content - iv.
 All test certificates for the historic production test results - v.
 A statistical analysis of the difference between the Actual Content and Target Content for the historic production test results, and - vi.
-Other relevant supporting information. - d) The acceptable target content range and the Contractor's nominated Target Content of stabilising agent (refer Clauses 7.3.1 and 7.3.2) - e) Seven and 28 day UCS test results (refer Clause 7.3) - f) Interpolated or tested seven and 28 day UCS results at the nominated Target Content of stabilising agent; - g) For Category 1 materials demonstrated strength gain of at least 1 MPa between seven and 28 day UCS results at the nominated Target Content of stabilising agent (refer Clause 7.1) - h) The relationship (based on test results) between seven and 28 day UCS results to define UCS{7-lower} and UCS{7-upper} where: - i.
-UCS{7-lower} is the seven day UCS corresponding to the 28 day Minimum UCS specified in Table 7.1, and - ii.
-UCS{7-upper} is the seven day UCS corresponding to the 28 day Maximum UCS specified in Table 7.1. - For Category 1 materials working time results which demonstrate the mix design complies with the minimum working time requirements of Clause 7.1 - j) The allowable working time for the material, determined in accordance with Clause 8.2.3, with supporting test results.
+Any other relevant supporting information. - e) The acceptable target content range and the Contractor's nominated Target Content of stabilising agent (refer Clauses 7.3.1 and 7.3.2). - f) Seven and 28 day UCS test results (refer Clause 7.3). - g) Interpolated or tested seven and 28 day UCS results at the nominated Target Content of stabilising agent. - h) For Category 1 materials demonstrated strength gain of at least 1 MPa between seven and 28 day UCS results at the nominated Target Content of stabilising agent (refer Clause 7.1). - i) The relationship (based on test results) between seven and 28 day UCS results to define UCS7-lower and UCS7-upper where: - i.
+UCS7-lower is the seven day UCS corresponding to the 28 day Minimum UCS specified in Table 7.1 and rounded to the nearest 0.1 MPa. - ii.
+UCS7-upper is the seven day UCS corresponding to the 28 day Maximum UCS specified in Table 7.1 and rounded to the nearest 0.1 MPa.

+- j) For Category 1 materials working time results which demonstrate the mix design complies with the minimum working time requirements of Clause 7.1. - k) The allowable working time for the material, determined in accordance with Clause 7.3.3, with supporting test results.